lobanovam/HashTable/README.md

 ### FAQ6Hash optimization

 Let's take a closer look at this function.
 The whole hashing algorithm might be quite easily converted to assembly code.
 Indeed, it consists of bitwise shifts and xor instructions.
 So, why don't we just code our algorithm on assembler?

-Let's do it two ways: using asm insertion and fully writing hash function on nasm.
+**Note**: following code is written on NASM assembly.

 <details>
 <summary>FAQ6Hash assembly code</summary>